keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya ref.md

-Anastasiya is 4'8", with a fairly wide build.
+Anastasiya is 4'8", with a fairly wide build. her skin

 Open Malvora
 Free the Food